-On January 19 – 20, 2021, the VPA Support Unit-2 facilitated an interagency workshop involving key staff and line managers from central offices of the Forestry Development Authority, Environmental Protection Agency, and Ministry of Labor.
-The event had the purpose to develop workable mechanism for conducting joint inspections – following a series of mock exercises undertaken in 2020.
+On January 19 – 20, 2021, the VPA Support Unit-2 facilitated an interagency workshop involving key staff and line managers from central offices of the Forestry Development Authority, Environmental Protection Agency, and Ministry of Labour.
+The event had the purpose to develop a workable mechanism for conducting joint inspections – following a series of mock exercises undertaken in 2020.
 One outcome of the meeting was to develop a standardized reporting template across the three institutions for inspection purposes.
 The template named “Non-Compliance Register” (NCR) was than developed.

-The inter-agency workshop in Region-3 was held April 26 – 27, 2021 as a follow up to the January workshop with focus on training of inspectors/field staff of FDA, EPA, and MoL in the usage of the new reporting template.
+The inter-agency workshop in Region 3 was held April 26 – 27, 2021 as a follow up to the January workshop with focus on training of inspectors/field staff of FDA, EPA, and MoL in the usage of the new reporting template.
 The primary objective is to introduce the revised CFHP Inspection Checklist by institution to FDA, EPA and MoL inspectors and acquaint them with the use of the NCR.
-Emphasis was laid on categorizing non-compliances captured during inspections and reporting procedure.
+Emphasis was laid on categorizing non-compliances captured during inspections and on a reporting procedure.
 The NCR aims at enhancing and standardizing the reporting system among the participating institutions on inspections.